 Home > Advanced Editor

-You will now see the steps in Advanced Editor, in detailed form as given in below picture.
+You will now see the steps in Advanced Editor, in detailed form as given in the below picture.

 Here, you are able to see what’s happening under the hood of your Power Query transformations.